University of the Incarnate Word School of Osteopathic Medicine

 - Supplemental application sent to the following prospective students:

 - Supplemental application fee: $50, non-refundable

-UIWSOM follows the multiple-mini interview model.
-On-campus interviews are scheduled on a continuous basis beginning in August.
+UIWSOM follows the multiple mini-interview (MMI) model.
+Interviews are scheduled on a continuous basis beginning in August.

 - College English, 6 semester hours